Opel Meriva: Facelift

-When the Meriva was facelifted in February 2006, the front and rear ends were revised, and three new/revised engines came along as well as an extra trim level, the OPC/VXR.
+When the Meriva was facelifted in February 2006, the front and rear ends were revised, and three new or revised engines came along as well as an extra trim level, the OPC/VXR.

 Safety

-The Meriva in its standard European configuration received 4 stars for adult occupants and 1 star for pedestrians from Euro NCAP in 2003.
+The Meriva in its standard European market configuration received four stars for adult occupants and one star for pedestrians from Euro NCAP in 2003.

-The Meriva in its most basic Latin American configuration with 1 airbag received 3 stars for adult occupants and 1 star for toddlers from Latin NCAP in 2010.
+The Meriva in its most basic Latin American market configuration with one airbag received three stars for adult occupants and one star for toddlers from Latin NCAP in 2010.

 Second generation (2010)

-The second generation, named the Meriva B, is slightly larger in size than the previous generation.
+The second generation, named "Meriva B", is slightly larger in size than the previous generation.
 It has been described as a compact MPV, a supermini-MPV, a small people carrier, a small family car, and an estate car.

 The market launch took place on 12 June 2010.
 The Meriva B appeared in November 2009.
 The new model is 4288 mm in length, up from the 4052 mm of the previous version, which was based on the Corsa.
 The new model uses revised suspension layout from the former version but with a floorpan associated with the seven seater Zafira Tourer.
 The interior is similar to that of the 2009 to 2015 Astra and Insignia.

 The new Meriva uses front seat technology from the Insignia and Astra.
 The seat adjustment range is 240 mm in length and 65 mm in height.

 The Meriva B debuted at the 2010 Geneva Motor Show in March, and went into production in July 2010.
 The Meriva has rear-hinged rear doors, marketed as "FlexDoors".
 A panoramic sunroof is also available as standard on the top spec versions.

 The Meriva B ended production in June 2017, and was replaced by an urban crossover named the Crossland X, and also a transition from MPV to SUV design, sister of the future replacement of the Citroën C3 Picasso.